-Located close to Bermondsey tube station and within easy walking distance of Tower Bridge, the Bermondsey Spa complex in SE London has become a highly desirable residential area.
+Located close to Bermondsey tube station, the Bermondsey Spa complex in SE London has become a highly desirable residential area.
 This latest and largest phase of the development features four post-tensioned concrete frames up to ten storeys high.

-The ground level transfer slab supported the 10 storey superstructure above a basement car park.
+The ground level transfer slab supports the 10-storey superstructure above a basement car park.
 It was mainly 550mm thick and was temporarily isolated from the retaining wall capping beam using a slip bearing on a nib left in the capping beam.
 Long term stability was assured by grouting bars into sleeves, once sufficient slab shortening had taken place.

 The most interesting feature of the design concerned the Jubilee Line tunnel serving Bermondsey Underground Station.
 The tunnel ran under the tips of the C-shaped block F South.
 The original solution involved excavating to a 3m depth over the tunnel and backfilling with light-weight backfill then building the superstructure in metsec construction above.
 Meanwhile, the spine of the C was built in RC.
 Freyssinet proposed to cantilever the fingers of the C out over the tunnel using five PT ground beams.

 The advantages included:

 - Less excavation – because the beams were 2m deep (shallower than the original depth of dig) and between the beams the soil could be left.

 - Better structurally – the whole frame could now be PT concrete rather than a RC spine with metsec fingers.
 The same detailing and performance could be expected throughout the building.